gmickel/CodeWhisper/README.md

 # Or use a local Ollama model (not recommended as it will be slow and inaccurate for comprehensive feature implementation tasks)
 codewhisper task -m ollama:llama3.1:70b --context-window 131072 --max-tokens 8192

+# To undo changes made by an AI-assisted task, use the --undo option
+codewhisper task --undo
 ```

 > Note: If you are using CodeWhisper's LLM integration with `codewhisper task` you will need to set the respective environment variable for the model you want to use (e.g. `export ANTHROPIC_API_KEY=your_api_key` or `export OPENAI_API_KEY=your_api_key` or `export GROQ_API_KEY=your_api_key` ).